openconfig/attestz/README.md

 ### Use Cases for Various Packages

-This diagram highlights various use cases for different packages in this repo.
+This diagram highlights various use cases for different packages.

 ![Alt text](assets/attestz-scenarios.png "Use Cases for Various Packages")